 Mapping California's State Waters has produced a vast amount of acoustic and visual data, including bathymetry, acoustic backscatter, seismic-reflection profiles, and seafloor video and photography.
 These data are used by researchers to develop maps, reports, and other tools to assist in the coastal and marine spatial-planning capability of coastal-zone managers and other stakeholders.
-For example, seafloor-character (sheet 5), habitat (sheet 6), and geologic (sheet 9) maps of the Offshore of Gaviota map area may be used to assist in the designation of Marine Protected Areas, as well as in their monitoring.
-These maps and reports also help to analyze environmental change owing to sea-level rise and coastal development, to model and predict sediment and contaminant budgets and transport, to site offshore infrastructure, and to assess tsunami and earthquake hazards.
-To facilitate this increased understanding and to assist in product development, it is helpful to integrate the different datasets and then view the results in three-dimensional representations such as those displayed on the data integration and visualization sheet for the Offshore of Gaviota map area (sheet 4).
+For example, seafloor-character (sheet 5), habitat (sheet 6), and geologic (sheet 9) maps of the Offshore of Point Conception map area may be used to assist in the designation of Marine Protected Areas, as well as in their monitoring.
+These maps and reports also help to analyze environmental change owing to sealevel rise and coastal development, to model and predict sediment and contaminant budgets and transport, to site offshore infrastructure, and to assess tsunami and earthquake hazards.
+To facilitate this increased understanding and to assist in product development, it is helpful to integrate the different datasets and then view the results in three-dimensional representations such as those displayed on the data integration and visualization sheet for the Offshore of Point Conception map area (sheet 4).

 The maps and three-dimensional views on sheet 4 were created using a series of geographic information systems (GIS) and visualization techniques.
 Using GIS, the bathymetric and topographic data (sheet 1) were converted to ASCIIRASTER format files, and the acoustic-backscatter data (sheet 3) were converted to geoTIFF images.
 The bathymetric and topographic data were imported in the Fledermaus® software (QPS).
-The bathymetry was color-coded to closely match the colored shaded-relief bathymetry on sheet 1 in which reds and oranges represent shallower depths and blueish greens (and purples, in submarine canyons) represent deeper depths.
+The bathymetry was color-coded to closely match the colored shaded-relief bathymetry on sheet 1 in which reds and oranges represent shallower depths and greens represent deeper depths.
 Onshore topographic data were shown in gray shades.
 Acoustic-backscatter geoTIFF images also were draped over the bathymetry data (fig. 6).
 The colored bathymetry, topography, and draped backscatter were then tilted and panned to create the perspective views such as those shown in figures 1, 2, 4, 5, and 6 on sheet 4.
-These views highlight the seafloor morphology in the Offshore of Gaviota map area, which includes asphalt mounds, rock outcrops, gullies, sediment mass-flow deposits, and linear striations interpreted as trawling scars.
+These views highlight the seafloor morphology in the Offshore of Point Conception map area, which includes asphalt mounds, differentially eroded bedrock, and pockmarks along the outer shelf.

-Video-mosaic images created from digital seafloor video (for example, fig. 3 on sheet 4) can display the geologic complexity (rock, sand, and mud; see sheet 9) and biologic complexity (see Golden and Cochrane, 2013) of the seafloor.
+Video-mosaic images created from digital seafloor video (for example, fig. 3 on sheet 4) can display the geologic (rock, sand, mud, and asphalt; see sheet 9) and biologic complexity (see Golden and Cochrane, 2013) of the seafloor.
 Whereas photographs capture high-quality snapshots of smaller areas of the seafloor, video mosaics capture larger areas and can show transition zones between seafloor environments.
 Digital seafloor video is collected from a camera sled towed approximately 1 to 2 meters above the seafloor, at speeds of less than 1 nautical mile/hour.
 Using standard video-editing software, as well as software developed at the Center for Coastal and Ocean Mapping, University of New Hampshire, the digital video is converted to AVI format, cut into 2-minute sections, and desampled to every second or third frame.
 The frames are merged together using pattern-recognition algorithms from one frame to the next and converted to a TIFF image.
 The images are then rectified to the bathymetry data using ship navigation recorded with the video and layback estimates of the towed camera sled.